pardahlman/RawRabbit/docs/operations/publish.md

 It just isn’t feasible to have a multi-line, complex expression just to perform a simple publish (or any other operation for that matter).
 This is where extension methods come to the rescue.
 It turns out that it is dead simple to create a publish signature that very much resembles the 1.x way of doing things.

-First get the `Publish` operation package to enrich the BusClient with PublishAsync, used to perform a BasicPublish
+First get the `Publish` operation package to enrich the BusClient with Publishing capabilities

 ```nuget